turnede0/pdlmaterial/introduction_to_FPGA/README.md

     -   Some FPGAs include embedded memory blocks and digital signal processing (DSP) blocks to provide additional functionality for specific applications that require memory or digital signal processing capabilities.

 ## Application Specific Integrated Circuit(ASIC)
-Unlike PLA and FPGA that can be prgrammed to meet a variety use case requirements after manufacturing, ASIC designs are tailored early in the design process to address specific needs.
-ASIC is expensive, consume many time to develop and manufacture, thus are only used in very specific and dedeicated task in an electronic system.
+Unlike PLA and FPGA that can be programmed to meet a variety of use case requirements after manufacturing, ASIC designs are tailored early in the design process to address specific needs.
+ASIC is expensive, and consumes much time to develop and manufacture.
+Thus, it are only used in very specific and dedicated task in an electronic system.

-It is very common for the chip engineers to use FPGA to test and evaluate a ASIC design before manufacutring the acutal ASIC.
+It is very common for chip engineers to use FPGA to test and evaluate an ASIC design before manufacturing the acutal ASIC.

-Example: Targeted AMD ASIC dedeicated for Interactive Streaming
+Example: Targeted AMD ASIC dedicated for Interactive Streaming
 ![AMD Rolls Out 5 nm ASIC-based Accelerator for the Interactive Streaming Era  - News](https://www.allaboutcircuits.com/uploads/articles/AMD_5nm_ASIC_based_NAB_chip_BIG.jpeg)

 ## General Purpose Processor
-Central Processing Unit (CPU), Microcontroller Unit (MCU) and Microprocessor are the common general purpose processors,
+Central Processing Unit (CPU), Microcontroller Unit (MCU), and Microprocessor are the common general-purpose processors,

-Unlike PLDs, General purpose processor is designed to running large variety of general instructions to cater to the most number of scenarios as possible.
-Thus, many logic gates are complied together  to form defined function blocks, such as **Control Unit**(CU), **Arthmetic Logic Unit**(ALU), **Registers**.
+Unlike PLDs, a General purpose processor is designed to run a large variety of general instructions to cater to the most number of scenarios as possible.
+Thus, many logic gates are compiled together to form defined function blocks, such as **Control Unit**(CU), **Arithmetic Logic Unit**(ALU), **Registers**.

 ### Working Process of General Purpose Processor
 ![Organization of Computer Systems: Processor & Datapath](https://www.cise.ufl.edu/~mssz/CompOrg/Figure4.8-MIPSdatapathLodStr.gif)